Skip to content

 Position paper (in preparation)

-Architectural position paper on the structural grounding of fundamental-rights compliance in predictive early-warning systems — eight mandatory corrections vis-à-vis established methods.
-Submission in outreach with fitting tier-1 journals.
+Architectural position paper on the structural grounding of fundamental-rights compliance in predictive early-warning systems โ€” eight mandatory corrections vis-ร -vis established methods.
+We are in exploratory contact with suitable journals.

 2. Methodological foundations of reference-case selection